 Phone cleaning: Since we use our phones many times during the day, it’s important to clean phones to help stop the spread of germs.
 Wash your hands before cleaning your phone and use an alcohol-based disinfectant cleaner to disinfect your electronic devices.
 Refrain from sharing phones or computers.

-Enhanced facilities cleaning protocols: Facilities Services will be adding an additional shift to provide a second daily cleaning and disinfecting of high-use areas, including classrooms.
+Enhanced facilities cleaning protocols: Facilities Services has added an additional shift to provide a second daily cleaning and disinfecting of high-use areas, including classrooms.

-Additional enhanced cleaning will be provided to residential areas, including increased housekeeping staff on the weekends.
+There is also enhanced cleaning in residential areas, including increased housekeeping staff on the weekends.

-Sanitation kits: Sanitation kits will be available for employees and students to disinfect frequently-touched surfaces in their work areas and/or classrooms.
+Sanitation kits: Sanitation kits are available for employees and students to disinfect frequently-touched surfaces in their work areas and/or classrooms.
 This is an additional resource to the enhanced cleaning and disinfecting conducted daily by Facilities Services.